twotines/gibber.server/README.markdown

 You can substitute a port of your choice for `8080` in the above line.
 Now, if everything turns out OK, you can open `127.0.0.1:8080` in a browser and Gibber will be running.

-If you get `Error: Cannot find module 'nanotimer'` , run `npm install nanotimer`
+If you get `Error: Cannot find module 'nanotimer'` , run `npm install nanotimer`, or `npm install nanotimer --no-optional`

 Note to self:ejs must be version 0.8.4... using ~0.8.4 will mess things up.